Per-Scholas-Project/disaster-relief-platform/README.md

 ![UnitedRelief AWS System Architecture](/client/assets/aws-system-architectured/UnitedRelief%20AWS%20System%20Architecture-6.png)

----
 ## Future Scope & Improvements

-As UnitedRelief continues to evolve, we plan to expand our AWS infrastructure beyond the current Free Tier–eligible services to enhance performance, scalability, and long-term sustainability.
+As **UnitedRelief** continues to evolve, we plan to expand our AWS infrastructure beyond the current Free Tier–eligible services to enhance performance, scalability, and long-term sustainability.
 Below are key areas of focus for future implementation:

+### ⚙️ Front-End Improvements

+**React.js, VITE, and TailwindCSS**
+- We plan to modernize the front-end by migrating to **React.js**, which will enable us to build a more dynamic, responsive, and maintainable user interface.
+- Using **VITE** as a build tool will significantly speed up the development process with fast hot module reloading, making the user experience smoother.
+- Additionally, we will implement **TailwindCSS** to streamline our CSS management, enabling quick and customizable designs with minimal effort.

+Key Goals:
+- **Revamping the UI/UX:** Giving the front-end a complete facelift to enhance usability and user engagement.
+- **Improved Performance:** Reducing load times with optimized React.js components and VITE’s efficient build process.
+- **Responsive Design:** Ensuring the platform is highly responsive across devices using TailwindCSS’s utility-first approach.

 ### ⚙️ Compute & Scalability

 - **Amazon EC2 (Elastic Compute Cloud)**
-  We aim to introduce EC2 instances for workloads requiring persistent compute environments, such as background batch processing, analytics, or scalable backend services that exceed Lambda’s execution limits.
+  We aim to introduce **EC2 instances** for workloads requiring persistent compute environments, such as background batch processing, analytics, or scalable backend services that exceed **Lambda’s execution limits**.

 - **Amazon ECS / EKS (Containerization)**
   Future containerization of services using **Amazon ECS (Elastic Container Service)** or **EKS (Elastic Kubernetes Service)** will enable microservice-based architecture.
 This shift would allow for:
   - Easier scaling and deployment of modular services
-    - Improved development workflows using Docker
+  - Improved development workflows using **Docker**
   - Enhanced CI/CD pipelines and version control over runtime environments

+- **AWS Lambda@Edge**
+  To reduce latency and enhance performance, **Lambda@Edge** will be used to run code closer to the user’s location, improving content delivery and real-time data processing for end users.

 ### 🧠 Machine Learning & Data Intelligence

 - **Amazon SageMaker**
   To support future data-driven decision-making, we plan to explore **Amazon SageMaker** for building and deploying machine learning models.
 Possible use cases include:
   - Predicting high-need zones for resource allocation
   - Automating categorization of relief requests
   - Prioritization models for volunteer assignments

+- **Amazon Comprehend**
+  We may implement **Amazon Comprehend** for natural language processing (NLP) to analyze and categorize user-submitted relief requests, enabling more efficient prioritization and response.

 ### 🔐 Advanced Security & Compliance

 - **AWS WAF Advanced & AWS Shield Advanced**
   As public traffic increases, we may upgrade to **Advanced WAF rules** and **Shield Advanced** for enhanced threat detection, custom mitigation, and 24/7 DDoS response support.

+- **AWS Secrets Manager**
+  **AWS Secrets Manager** will be used to securely store and manage sensitive credentials, such as API keys and database passwords, ensuring that sensitive information is handled securely.

 - **AWS Organizations & Control Tower**
   For larger deployments or multi-team collaboration, **AWS Organizations** and **Control Tower** could be introduced to centrally govern security, compliance, and billing across multiple accounts.